 Featured in the film are 24 interviews with architects, architectural historians, members of the Schindler family, owners of Schindler designed houses.
-Most notable among the interviewed are: Frank Gehry, Thom Mayne, Wolf Prix, Steven Holl, Ray Kappe, Mark Mack, prof. Judith Sheine, prof. August Sarnitz, prof. Thomas Hines, Christoph Thun-Hohenstein, Director MAK Museum in Vienna and Robert Sweeney, Director Friends of Schindler House in Los Angeles.
+Most notable among the interviewed are architects Frank Gehry, Thom Mayne, Wolf Prix, Steven Holl, Ray Kappe, Mark Mack; historians Judith Sheine, August Sarnitz, Thomas Hines and Robert Sweeney, President of Friends of the Schindler House in Los Angeles.

 We have filmed many locations in Vienna, Chicago and Los Angeles.
 A key intent of this film is to show how Schindlerʼs master works have stood the test of the time.
 Featured in the film are 20 buildings designed by R.M.
 Schindler as well as several designed by Frank Lloyd Wright and Richard Neutra.